Mainau: Position

 The island averages out at a height between 395 m (roughly equals the lake’s average medium water-level) and 425 m above sea level.
 Its highest peak is located at the Großherzog-Friedrich Terrace (historic water reservoir).
 Mainau Island is 610 m long from North to South and a 1050 m wide from West to East.
 The island’s circumference is about 3 km.
 The shortest distance between the downwelling molasse slice and the lake’s shore is about 130 m.

 Population

 Few people inhabit Mainau Island.
-Due to its small amount of inhabitants, it is considered a hamlet.
+Due to its small number of inhabitants, it is considered a hamlet.
 Meyer’s Lexikon’s issue of 1888 declared that 28 people lived on Mainau Island.
 During the census of 1961, a population of 123 was verified.

 Count Björn Bernadotte is living in the castle on Mainau Island.

-Flora and Fauna
+Flora and fauna

 Due to subtropical influences, Mainau features an almost year round warm climate, that allows the cultivation of exotic trees like banana trees or many kinds of palm trees.

 Besides this subtropical vegetation, Mainau is also home to many topical Central European trees like the lind.

-The cultivation of the gardens have a long history in Mainau and attract thousands of tourists from all over the world each year.
+The cultivation of the gardens has a long history in Mainau and attract thousands of tourists from all over the world each year.